xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/class-members/fields/fields.md

 - the .NET type for the Field when the Class is exported as a .NET Assembly.
 - optionally, an initial value for the Field.

 Note that [Triggers](../../../triggers/triggers.md) may be associated with Fields.
-See [Trigger Fields](trigger-fields.md) for details.
+See ["Trigger Fields"](trigger-fields.md) for details.